December 04, 2018//Ellen NeveuxLast Updated: April 08, 2021

 When Starwood Hotels and Resorts reported that its guest database of 500 million customers was stolen, it was shocking by virtue of the scale of the breach.
 But perhaps the most unexpected news is that while this “unauthorized access” was discovered in early September of this year, it can be traced back to 2014.

-You may remember that in 2015 Starwood had to notify customers of another massive data compromise:
+You may remember that in 2015 Starwood had to notify customers of another massive data breach:

 “Starwood informed consumers about the discovery of malware on computer systems involving Sheraton, Walt Disney World Dolphin, Weston, St. Regis, and W Hotel properties.
 While news of any data loss can cripple business relations, this announcement came just four days after Marriott International and Starwood announced a merger, involving a $12.2 billion buyout of Starwood by Marriott.”